-State Board
+B. State Board

-Mississippi's State Workforce Investment Board consults with the Governor's Office to establish and promote state workforce priorities in consultation with Combined Plan Partners.
-The State Workforce Investment Board is also responsible to ensure that Mississippi's Combined Plan is executed and to review and approve any agency-specific regulations created by partners that may impact WIOA Combined Plan programs.
+Mississippi's SWIB consults with the Governor's Office to establish and promote state workforce priorities in consultation with Combined Plan Partners.
+The SWIB is also responsible for ensuring that Mississippi's Combined Plan is executed as well as reviewing and approving any agency-specific regulations created by partners that may impact WIOA Combined Plan programs.